About Us & Our Plans

 - Ensure that the site is maintained by regular grass cutting, trimming hedges etc. So that a functional site is visible to users.

-- Explore the options for a temporary building on site which will, in the fullness of time, be replaced with a permanent structure.
-In the medium term, the intention is to provide a Mongolian yurt or similar as a focus on site.
-In the short term and in the light of ongoing difficulties in raising the necessary funds, it has been recognised that a large tent, either purchased or hired for a specific one-off event could suffice.
+- Explore the options for a rotunda type building on site at a cost within the limit of available funding.
+In the short term and in the light of ongoing doubts over funding, it has been recognised that a large tent, either purchased or hired for a specific one-off event could suffice.

 - Look at developing the forest path network for cycling / horse riding / carriage driving / walking and provide signage and seating as appropriate.